 ~ Back to School Night is designed as an orientation program.
 Your child’s teacher will acquaint you with the goals of the year, the course of study and materials used.
 Parents Only Please.

-~ Parent/Teacher/Student conferences are scheduled to share information about your child’s development and progress.
+~ Parent/Teacher conferences are scheduled to share information about your child’s development and progress.
 Individual conferences will be held in the fall, and may be scheduled throughout the year by a parent request.

-~ Report cards will be sent home three times a year, at the end of the Trimester.
+~ Report cards will be sent home two times a year, at the end of each semester.

 ~ Student work will be sent home frequently.
-(Please be aware that students will also keep portfolios of their work in the classroom and that this work may not be going home until after Open House.
-Parents may view portfolio work at any time throughout the school year.)
+(Please be aware that students will also keep portfolios of their work in the classroom; Parents may view portfolio work at any time throughout the school year.)

 ~ Notes, emails and phone calls from the teachers.